-Except as stated in Rule 17.4 of the Technical Rules, if the Referee is satisfied, on the report of a Judge or Umpire or otherwise, that an athlete has infringed this Rule, they or in the case of a relay event, their team shall be disqualified.
+Except as stated in Rule 17.4 of the Technical Rules, if the Referee is satisfied, on the report of a Judge or Umpire or otherwise, that an athlete has infringed this Rule, they or in the case of a relay race, their team shall be disqualified.

-- 17.4 An athlete, or in the case of a relay event, their team, shall not be disqualified if the athlete: - 17.4.1 are pushed or forced by another person to step or run outside their lane or on or inside the kerb or line marking the applicable border, or - 17.4.2 step or run outside their lane in the straight, any straight part of the diversion from the track for the steeplechase water jump or outside the outer line of their lane on the bend, with no material advantage thereby being gained and no other athlete being jostled or obstructed so as to impede their progress.
+- 17.4 An athlete, or in the case of a relay race, their team, shall not be disqualified if the athlete: - 17.4.1 is pushed or forced by another person or object to step or run outside their lane or on or inside the kerb or line marking the applicable border; - 17.4.2 steps or runs outside their lane in the straight, any straight part of the diversion from the track for the steeplechase water jump or outside the outer line of their lane on the bend; - 17.4.3 in all races run in lanes, touches once the line on their left, or the kerb or line marking the applicable border (as defined in Rule 17.3.2 of the Technical Rules) on a bend; or - 17.4.4 in all races (or any part of races) not run in lanes, steps once on or completely over the kerb or line marking the applicable border (as defined in Rule 17.3.2 of the Technical Rules) on a bend;

+and no material advantage is gained and no other athlete being jostled or obstructed so as to impede the other athlete's progress (see Rule 17.2 of the Technical Rules).
 If material advantage is gained, the athlete (or team) shall be disqualified.